DAO User Guide

-Determining voting power by wrapping MANA and LAND is currently the most secure way to limit the amount of influence each voter may have.
-Additionally, the more MANA or LAND you own in Decentraland, the greater your personal stake is considered to be, thus earning your vote more influence within the DAO.
+Determining voting power by considering the MANA, NAME and LAND balances is currently the most secure way to limit the amount of influence each voter may have.
+Additionally, the more MANA, NAME or LAND you own in Decentraland, the greater your personal stake is considered to be, thus earning your vote more influence within the DAO.

-A proposal in the Decentraland DAO is approved if and only if the total voting power in favor of the proposal is greater than the total voting power against the proposal.
+Depending on the type of proposal, a certain amount of participating VP is needed to consider the votation valid.
+You will see this referenced on the Governance dApp as the Acceptance Threshold for the proposal.
+Once the acceptance threshold has been met, a proposal is approved if the total voting power in favor of the proposal is greater than the total voting power against the proposal.
 This is the typical 50/50 majority model we expect to see in most democratic votes.

 Browsing all proposals